KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/FHIRAssets/AllAssets/Profiles/NHSDigital-Task.page.md

  #### Definition

- Who is created the Request or the Event.
+Who created the Request or the Event.
 In NHSDigital API's this **SHOULD** always be a PractitionerRole role reference.

 ```json
  "requester": {